Account Management Tools for

 This will show you a University login screen.
 So as long as you remember your University password, you set or reset your CS password.
 If you need more security than a simple password can afford, please see two factor authentication.

-- Group management.
+- Group and Guest management.
 This will let authorized users (typically faculty) create user groups for computer science systems.
 This will let you share files with other people and authorize guest users.
-If you need a guide, see Managing Your Users and Groups on CS Computer Systems

 This will show you a Computer Science login screen.